dariakryvosheieva/lo-solver/README.md

     2. For each candidate morpheme order:

-        1. **Find all plausible segmentations of Problemese words into morphemes.** We compute the same phonological edit distance objective precisely for every candidate segmentation under the given order, and return segmentations with the optimal objective value.
+        1. **Find all plausible segmentations of Problemese words into morphemes.** We construct segmentations of the entire word set word-by-word, with the goal of minimizing the same edit distance objective as in step 2.1 (now computed precisely).
+We maintain a queue of partial segmentations sorted by edit distance, and prune partial segmentations that cannot lead to an optimal complete segmentation.

-        2. For each optimal segmentation, **find a minimal set of phonological rules that explains all differences in morpheme variants.** Rules of the form `X ⟶ Y | L _ R` are enumerated exhaustively, but the set of `(X, Y, L, R)` candidates is retricted to observed sound changes and ordered by observed frequency.
-As soon as a rule set is found, go to step 3.
+        2. For each optimal segmentation, **find a minimal set of phonological rules that explains all differences in morpheme variants.** Rules of the form `X ⟶ Y | L _ R` are enumerated exhaustively, but the set of `(X, Y, L, R)` candidates is retricted to observed sound changes, and the rules themselves are ranked by how much they improve the edit distance objective.
+As soon as a complete rule set is found, go to step 3.

 3. Aggregate phonological rules across parts of speech and return the final output.